Battle of Carchemish: Historical records

 There are no surviving Egyptian records of the battle, either in text or artworks.
 All historical records of the conflict come from Babylonian and Jewish sources.

 The Nebuchadnezzar Chronicle, one of the surviving Babylonian sources, claims that Nebuchadnezzar II, "crossed the river to go against the Egyptian army which lay in Karchemiš.
 They fought with each other and the Egyptian army withdrew before him.
 He accomplished their defeat, decisively.
 As for the rest of the Egyptian army which had escaped from the defeat so quickly that no weapon had reached them, in the district of Hamath, the Babylonian troops overtook and defeated them so that not a single man escaped to his own country.
 At that time, Nebuchadnezzar conquered the whole area of Hamath."
 This source paints the battle as exceedingly decisive without any Egyptians surviving the conflict, however the validity of this claim is questionable.
 It is not likely that the entire Egyptian army under Necho II was defeated in its entirety at the battle of Carchemish.

 The battle is also mentioned and described in the Bible, in the Book of Jeremiah.
 It records that Necho II was defeated by Nebuchadnezzar II at Charchemish on the banks of the Euphrates River.
 This source however has some inconsistencies, such as labeling Nebuchadnezzar II as the king of Babylon despite his father, Nabopolassar still being king.
 Other sections of the bible, such as the Books of Kings, almost make mention of the aftermath of Carchemish and the conquest of Jerusalem to Babylonian forces.
-There are also discrepancies with the dates across these sections such as with the Book of Jeremiah not counting the accession year while the Books of Kings does, this causes the conquest of Jerusalem in these to either fall in Nebuchadnezzar II's seventh of eighth year as king.
+There are also discrepancies with the dates across these sections such as with the Book of Jeremiah not counting the accession year while the Books of Kings does, which causes the conquest of Jerusalem in these to either fall in Nebuchadnezzar II's seventh or eighth year as king.

 Historians agree Necho II fought in support of the remaining Assyrian forces.
 The Jewish Historian Flavius Josephus, Antiquities of the Jews, wrote that Necho II entered the battle to take advantage of the power vacuum created by the Assyrian forces' defeat rather than assist them.
 Josephus was writing in the first century CE, about 700 years after the Battle of Carchemish, the validity of his claims about it is debatable.

 The absence of any Egyptian record of the battle may come from Necho II's son, Psamtik II, who may have removed his father's name from historical records or monuments.
 However, there is reason to doubt if Psamtik II actually did so, some scholars, such as Roberto Gozzoli, express doubt that this actually happened, arguing that the evidence for this is fragmentary and rather contradictory.
 While his son may not have defaced Necho II's name, a later successor or later dynasty may have done so for an unknown reason.
 Another reason for the battle's absence could be the major defeat reflecting poorly on Necho II and wishing to not commemorate the loss of Egyptian influence in the Levant.